 Instructions for submitting new or renewal applications can be found at CSR Licensing & Registration.

 Please continue to visit this webpage for updates and additional information.
-If you need assistance, please visit Contact Us, select Controlled Substances Registration and complete the online form.October 2014
+If you need assistance, please visit Contact Us, select Controlled Substances Registration and complete the online form.September 2014